jdreaver/rust-os/README.md

       - Often when commenting out swapgs I see the exit syscall getting called twice.
 This is due to preempt_count being nonzero apparently
   - PART SOLUTION: I was sharing Ring 3 -> Ring 0 TSS stacks (RSP0) across CPUs because I was using a single static array.
   - IDEA: Try commenting out swapgs again
+- VFS read/write code:
+  - Change inode `write` API to be similar to read (based on blocks)
+  - Nuke old block iteration code in ext2 now that write and read don't need it
+  - Test that reading indirect block works (can this be made an integration test? make a huge file in the test ext2 volume and assert some value at a deep offset.
+Have a TODO to do a write than a read as part of the integration test)
+  - Clean up and refactor new `read`/`write` code and write tests.
+In particular, I don't like all of the inline byte/offset <-> block math.
+Put that in some tested pure functions.
 - BUG: when running shell in batch mode (e.g. `mount 2; exec /bin/hello`), it is not uncommon to see switch to idle task forever.
 I think the problem is a race condition in the virtio-block sleeping code, or even in the primitives we use to sleep while waiting.
   - Actually quite easy to repro with GDB when I was running `make run-debug CMDLINE='mount 2; exec async 2 /bin/primes 10000'`
   - BE CAREFUL: sometimes this is a false alarm and you just have to hit Enter to re-print the shell.
 However, I've seen it consistently when running with `q35`, debugging, and no KVM acceleration